The process of building a Polymer 80 can be quite satisfying, giving a unique feeling of power and accomplishment but what about the required tools?

 Looking for everything you need to build a Polymer 80 pistol in one affordable kit?

-- Compact / G19 Lower Parts Kit
+- Husky Armory Compact G19 Lower Parts Kit

 Required Tools for P80 Build